Beauty (Ryuichi Sakamoto album): Overview

 Beauty is notable for its "collage of styles" that range from rock, techno, and classical to flamenco, African, and Japanese traditional.
 In discussing whether music is narrative and illustrative or an abstract medium, Sakamoto said, "I have visions sometimes when I'm writing contemporary music, even when it's very logical.
 For example, for one of my songs on the album Beauty, I was always having visions of Amazonian rainforests, a little plane flying very low over the trees.
 Trees, trees, trees, and some birds.
 But the title of the song is 'Calling from Tokyo'."

-Recorded at various sound studios throughout Tokyo, New York, and Los Angeles, Beauty features many collaborators that include Arto Lindsay, Brian Wilson, Robbie Robertson, and Sly Dunbar.
+Recorded at various sound studios throughout Tokyo, New York, and Los Angeles, Beauty features many collaborators that include Arto Lindsay, Brian Wilson, Robbie Robertson, Sly Dunbar and Youssou N'Dour.
 On his time working with Wilson, Sakamoto said, "I had asked Brian Wilson to sing on the album so I went to Los Angeles and we recorded with him.
 I had been informed that he had had a difficult time, some kind of mental illness, and I could sense that, even though he wasn't that surprising in the studio.
 But then the following day, I flew from LA back to New York to continue recording and he showed up without telling me, with his whole family in tow.
 The schedule was already tightly planned, but I was so grateful he'd come, so we made some time to work with him.
 It was a beautiful moment – one I won't forget for the rest of my life."